-"When talking with retailers, they made it clear that they didn't want to deal with prices during the holidays.
-They wanted minimal pricing hassle during those seasons, and price changes were decided well in advance."
+When talking with retailers, they made it clear that they didn't want to deal with prices during the holidays.
+They wanted minimal pricing hassle during those seasons, and price changes were decided well in advance.4

-Consistent with this anecdotic evidence, the existing studies of costs of price adjustment (i.e., "menu costs") at large U.S supermarkets identify the labor input as the most important component of price adjustment costs.
-For example, Levy, et al. (1997, 1998; Dutta, et al. 1999; Bergen, et al. 2008) document in detail the process these retailers follow to adjust prices.
-They find that the resources that go into the price change process consist of mostly labor input, and include the time spent on (1) price tag change preparation, (2) removing old price tags and putting up new price tags, (3) verifying that the price changes were done correctly, and (4) correcting mistakes.
-Further, they report that this process is very labor intensive.
-Indeed, according to the measurements of Levy, et al. (1997, p.
-800) for large U.S super-market chains, labor cost "... is the single largest component of the menu costs... making up about 70.1 percent of the total menu costs for these chains on average."5 Thus, labor costs of changing prices are the largest component of menu costs in these establishments.
+Consistent with this anecdotic evidence, the existing studies of costs of price adjustment (i.e. 'menu costs') at large US supermarkets identify the labour input as the most important component of price adjustment costs.
+For example, Levy et al. (1997, 1998), Dutta et al. (1999) and Bergen et al. (2008) document in detail the process these retailers follow to adjust prices.
+They find that the resources that go into the price change process consist of mostly labour input, and include the time spent on: (1) price tag change preparation, (2) removing old price tags and putting up new price tags, (3) verifying that the price changes were done correctly, and (4) correcting mistakes.
+Further, they report that this process is very labour intensive.
+Indeed, according to the measurements of Levy et al. (1997: 800) for large US supermarket chains, labour cost '... is the single largest component of the menu costs ... making up about 70.1% of the total menu costs for these chains on average.'
+Thus, labour costs of changing prices are the largest component of menu costs in these establishments.

 During the holiday season the opportunity cost of using employee time to change prices rather than perform other tasks rises substantially.
 This is due to the larger volume of customer traffic during holidays.
 At the retailer we study, the volume of items sold increases 6% on average during holidays.
-The increase in the number of shoppers necessitates that more labor time be used for running the cash registers, restocking the shelves, cleaning, handling customers' questions and inquiries, bagging, etc. Since the goodwill of customers is affected by these activities (Oliver and Farris, 1989), retailers emphasize these activities to maintain their goodwill during the busy holiday periods.
+An increase in the number of shoppers necessitates that more labour time be used for running the cash registers, restocking the shelves, cleaning, handling customers' questions and inquiries, bagging, etc. Since the goodwill of customers is affected by these activities (Oliver and Farris 1989), retailers emphasize these activities to maintain their goodwill during the busy holiday periods.

 An additional reason for the increase in the opportunity cost of price adjustment during the holidays is the increase in the costs of mistakes that occur during the price change process.
 When prices are changed, the new price needs to be posted in both the shelf label and in the cash register database.
-Often mistakes are made leading to a mismatch between the shelf and the price programmed in the cash register.
-Levy, et al. (1997) report that the costs of pricing mistakes, which include (1) lost cashier time, (2) scan guarantee refunds, and (3) stock-outs (if the shelf price is lower than intended), comprise about 19 percent of the total costs of price adjustment.
-The cost of pricing mistakes increases during holidays because the lines at cash registers are longer and a "price check" will create greater delay and dissatisfaction among customers.
+Often mistakes are made, leading to a mismatch between the shelf and the price programmed in the cash register.
+Levy et al.

+(1997) report that the costs of pricing mistakes, which include (1) lost cashier time, (2) scan guarantee refunds, and (3) stock-outs (if the shelf price is lower than intended), comprise about 19% of the total costs of price adjustment.
+The cost of pricing mistakes increases during holidays because the queues at cash registers are longer and a 'price check' will create greater delay and dissatisfaction among customers.

-Retailers could resolve this labor shortage difficulty by hiring temporary workers.
+Retailers could resolve this labour shortage difficulty by hiring temporary workers.
 However, according to Debra Farmer, a manager of a large supermarket,

-"... it is difficult to find temporary workers for the weeks of these two holidays because the high school and college students, which is the group from which the supermarkets usually hire their temporary workers for
+... it is difficult to find temporary workers for the weeks of these two holidays because the high school and college students, which is the group from which the supermarkets usually hire their temporary workers for the summer months, are not available during these holiday weeks.6